CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data

 \subsection{Extension of {\tt CytOpT} to a soft assignment method}

 While our method aims at estimating the class proportions and not to classify the target observations, regularized optimal transport offers a natural soft assignment method which can be used to derive a soft classification of the target data set, as illustrated in Figure \ref{fig:transport_plan}.
 Assuming that we have access to the optimal transport plan $P_{\varepsilon}$ with respect to the regularized problem \eqref{eq:regularized_problem}, the coefficient $(P_{\varepsilon})_{i,j}/b_j$ can be interpreted as the probability that $X_i^s$ is assigned to $X_j^t$.
 Here, $b_j$ is the weight associated to the observation $X_j^t$.
 Thus, the probability $\gamma_j^{(k)}$ that $X_j^t$ belongs to the class $C_k$ is $\gamma_j^{(k)} = \frac{1}{b_j}\sum_{i=1}^I 1_{X_i^s \in C_k}(P_{\varepsilon})_{i,j}$ By choosing the class with highest probability, we can derive a classification for the observation $X_j^t$.
-One can compute an approximate $\hat{P}$ of $P_{\varepsilon}$ by plugging $\widehat{U}$ the Robbins-Monro approximation of the optimal dual vector $u^*$, in formula \eqref{app-eq:dual_to_primal} of the supplementary.
+To compute an approximate $\hat{P}$ of $P_{\varepsilon}$ one can plug $\widehat{U}$, the Robbins-Monro approximation of the optimal dual vector $u^*$, in formula \eqref{app-eq:dual_to_primal} of the supplementary.
 Thus, it is possible derive an automatic gating of the target data thanks to optimal transport.
 However, the transfer of the classification from the source data set toward the target data set requires to compute all the columns of the optimal transport plan.
-Therefore, obtaining a classification in the target data calls for additional calculations.
-Nevertheless, in flow cytometry, the information that matters from a clinical point of view is the relative proportions of the different cell sub-types.
-Hence, we focus on the estimation of class proportions in this work.
+Therefore, obtaining a classification in the target data calls for additional calculations, while in clinical applications, the useful information is very often the relative proportions of the different cell sub-types.
+That is why this work focuses on the estimation of class proportions.